 Reliability and disaster recovery: Reliability is one of the most important benefits of cloud software.
 If you have connectivity issues, something happens to your servers, or a natural disaster occurs, you could lose vital information.
 With cloud software like Questica Budget, various controls, agreements, and systems are put in place to make sure that you can access your software.

 Security: Security is of upmost importance for many non-profits who often have very sensitive client information which needs to be protected and kept private.
 Cloud-based budgeting software provides higher levels of security without the reliance of an extensive IT security team.

 Environmentally friendly: For many non-profit organizations, it’s incredibly important to be environmentally conscious.
 If you’re looking for ways to become more sustainable, cloud budgeting software is a great way to do that:

 - Reduces energy use: On premise data centres require lots of energy.
 Oftentimes you’ll not only require energy to power servers, you’ll also need energy to power cooling systems to stop your servers overheating.
 By using cloud software, you’ll not only decrease the amount of power being used, but you’ll also see a decrease in your energy bills.

 - Reduces greenhouse gases and other waste: Every time you need to upgrade your on-premise software, the amount of greenhouse gases that your company produces increases.
 Servers need to be built (creation of raw materials), constructed (using energy to construct the servers), and even shipped to you (fuel and other emissions).
 Cloud computing eliminates this, allowing you to avoid a massive carbon footprint.

-To learn more about budgeting and transparency tools that can help build your non-profit organization’s legacy, read one of our blog posts or white papers, or sign-up for one of our free monthly informational webinars.
+To learn more about budgeting and transparency tools that can help build your non-profit organization’s legacy, read one of our blog posts, white papers, or sign-up for one of our free monthly webinars.